OUR DISTINGUISHED GUESTS

 Originally from Memphis, TN where he studied psychology at the University of Memphis.
 He spent 23 years in the retail book industry in a variety of functions.
-In 2013, Bart found himself without a job and unsure what his next path would be.
+In 2013, found himself without a job and unsure what his next path would be.
 He eventually landed at IKEA and knew that it was where he belonged.
 Currently he is functioning as the Loyalty Manager, whose contribution to the store is local event planning, marketing, customer data, feedback and analytics, and internal communications.
 His responsibilities also place him as the point person for local sustainability and community involvement.
-Outside of work, he is married with a step daughter in college and three dogs, who are not in college.
+Outside of work, he is married and has a step daughter in college as well as three dogs, who are not in college.
 He is a science fiction movie buff and enjoys collecting comic books.

 Wilka V. Toppins, J.D.